-Today’s video is about a really trendy subject: chatbots.
+Today’s video is about a really trendy subject: chatbot.

-While very useful in some cases, specially for predetermined questions, it might be really risky in others.
-Instead of delivering a good user experience, it might frustrate customers, since chatbots’ technologies are not yet advanced enough to really interact as a human being.
+While very useful in some cases, especially for predetermined questions, it might be really risky in others.
+Instead of delivering a good user experience, it might frustrate customers.
+Chatbots’ technologies are not yet advanced enough to really interact as a human being.

 In this video our CEO Riccardo Osti will cover the definition of Chatbots, its main usability, advantages, and of course, disadvantages.